violetasdev/talks_material/PyCon CO 2022/README.md

-# PyConference Colombia 2022
+# PyCon Colombia 2022

-## The Power of Tracking the imposible: Geoinformatics and Human Social Behavior
+## The Power of tracking the invisible: Geoinformatics and Human Social Behavior

 ### OpenPose